Health Insurance Portability and Accountability Act: Right to access one's PHI

 The Privacy Rule requires medical providers to give individuals access to their PHI.
 After an individual requests information in writing (typically using the provider's form for this purpose), a provider has up to 30 days to provide a copy of the information to the individual.
-An individual may request the information in electronic form or hard-copy, and the provider is obligated to attempt to conform to the requested format.
+An individual may request the information in electronic form or hard copy, and the provider is obligated to attempt to conform to the requested format.
 For providers using an electronic health record (EHR) system that is certified using CEHRT (Certified Electronic Health Record Technology) criteria, individuals must be allowed to obtain the PHI in electronic form.
 Providers are encouraged to provide the information expediently, especially in the case of electronic record requests.

 Individuals have the broad right to access their health-related information, including medical records, notes, images, lab results, and insurance and billing information.
-Explicitly excluded are the private psychotherapy notes of a provider, and information gathered by a provider to defend against a lawsuit.
+Explicitly excluded are the private psychotherapy notes of a provider and information gathered by a provider to defend against a lawsuit.

-Providers can charge a reasonable amount that relates to their cost of providing the copy, however, no charge is allowable when providing data electronically from a certified EHR using the "view, download, and transfer" feature which is required for certification.
+Providers can charge a reasonable amount related to the cost of providing the copy.
+However, no charge is allowable when providing data electronically from a certified EHR using the "view, download, and transfer" feature required for certification.
 When delivered to the individual in electronic form, the individual may authorize delivery using either encrypted or unencrypted email, delivery using media (USB drive, CD, etc., which may involve a charge), direct messaging (a secure email technology in common use in the healthcare industry), or possibly other methods.
-When using un-encrypted email, the individual must understand and accept the risks to privacy using this technology (the information may be intercepted and examined by others).
+When using unencrypted email, the individual must understand and accept the risks to privacy using this technology (the information may be intercepted and examined by others).
 Regardless of delivery technology, a provider must continue to fully secure the PHI while in their system and can deny the delivery method if it poses additional risk to PHI while in their system.

-An individual may also request (in writing) that their PHI is delivered to a designated third party such as a family care provider.

-An individual may also request (in writing) that the provider send PHI to a designated service used to collect or manage their records, such as a Personal Health Record application.
-For example, a patient can request in writing that her ob-gyn provider digitally transmit records of her latest pre-natal visit to a pregnancy self-care app that she has on her mobile phone.
+An individual may also request (in writing) that their PHI be delivered to a designated third party such as a family care provider or service used to collect or manage their records, such as a Personal Health Record application.
+For example, a patient can request in writing that her ob-gyn provider digitally transmit records of her latest prenatal visit to a pregnancy self-care app that she has on her mobile phone.